 3. Stomach pain after eating

-If there is suspicion of gastritis, ulcer or reflux, which also causes the sensation of heartburn after eating or when lying down, you should consult a gastroenterologist.
+If there is suspicion of gastritis, ulcer or reflux, which can also cause the sensation of heartburn after eating or when lying down, you should consult a gastroenterologist.
 While awaiting the appointment you can raise the head of the bed and avoid fatty foods such as fried foods, beef meat and sausage, or which increase the acidity of the stomach, such as cow's milk, pepper, tomato and corn, for example.
 Check the symptoms and make the diagnosis in: How to identify the symptoms of gastritis.

 4. Stomach pain and vomiting